-Jac and her grandfather have survived forest fires, floods and storms but live in constant fear of discovery by the spy-drones of the oppressive Avarit regime.
+She and her grandfather have survived forest fires, floods and storms but now live in constant fear of discovery by the spy-drones of the oppressive Avarit regime.

 Passion, power struggles, deep friendships and treachery compete for dominance in a race to defeat a cunning enemy.

-Find out in this fast-paced dystopian adventure romance, often described as “The Hunger Games meets Divergent.”
+' A fast-paced dystopian adventure romance, often described as “The Hunger Games meets Divergent.”'

 A fantastic read!